fusion809/fusion809.github.io/LFS/index.md

 * `cycle-wallpaper-shuffle.sh` and `cycle-wallpaper-shuffle.desktop` &mdash; moves us randomly through the wallpapers in `~/wallpapers`.

 # Custom packages
-[`~/lfs_packaging`](https://github.com/fusion809/lfs_packaging) provides custom build scripts to install many packages.
-Some of these packages are also provided by LFS and BFLS &mdash; such as Linux PAM, Vim, rustc and packages within the xorg-apps and xorg-libs metapackages.
+Some of the packages in [`~/lfs_packaging`](https://github.com/fusion809/lfs_packaging) also have build instructions in LFS and BLFS books &mdash; such as Linux PAM, Vim, rustc and packages within the xorg-apps and xorg-libs metapackages.
 I provide these custom packages sometimes to overcome build errors that the book-extraction function cause and other times to more robustly ensure I have the latest version of these packages at all times.
 Other packages are provided in this repository because LFS and BLFS do not provide them; other books in the LFS such as SLFS do provide some of these packages, but some are unique to this repository (e.g. GNU Octave and R are).

 # Fastfetch/HyFetch
 I have also customized Fastfetch/HyFetch output so that it accurately prints the number of packages I have installed.
-The configuration file used is located in [`~/lfs-scripts/config.jsonc`](https://github.com/fusion809/lfs-scripts/blob/master/config.jsonc).
+The Fastfetch configuration file used is located in [`~/lfs_dotfiles/config.jsonc`](https://github.com/fusion809/lfs_dotfiles/blob/master/config.jsonc).
+The HyFetch configuration files are also in [`~/lfs_dotfiles/hyfetch.json`](https://github.com/fusion809/lfs_dotfiles/blob/master/hyfetch.json).

 In the screenshot above, `807 (󰌽 573,  130,  1,  74,  29)` means that 807 packages are installed in total.
 Of them 573 are LFS or BLFS book packages installed via `autobuild` and its extracting build commands and source URLs from the books' webpages.
 A further 130 were installed via custom build scripts in [`~/lfs_packaging`](https://github.com/fusion809/lfs_packaging).
 1 Julia package was installed; this package is Julia itself which was installed via `juliaup` (the compilation process of Julia is incredibly complex and even requires its own custom build of LLVM).
 74 Python packages were installed via `pip`.
 29 R packages were installed.

 # Shell profile
 My shell profile is defined in [`~/lfs-scripts`](https://github.com/fusion809/lfs-scripts).
 Some scripts called for by GNOME and KDE Plasma Executor/Command Output commands are in this repository, too.